 If your oscilloscope has good bandwidth, you should be able to confirm that the transmitter's keying characteristics look nice.

-Note: Doing the same "key-down / key-up" test on 21 MHz shows 15v 0-pk --> 2.25 watts to the load.
-Next, we proceed with improving the receiver's muting and recovery.
+Note: Doing the same "key-down / key-up" test on 21 MHz shows 15v O-pk --> 2.25 watts to the load.